The Childcare Dilemma

 Staying at Home

 If the daunting-ness (I just made that up) of finding child care makes you want to throw in the towel and stay at home, you’re not alone.
+Especially right now.
 Many career women, and yes, some men, decide to stay at home until their kids are in elementary school.
 Or forever, LOL.
 Yes, even those with costly Ivy League graduate degrees.
 One-in-three children today have a full-time, stay-at-home parent.

 The “Mommy Track”